eketh/own-work/README.md

 Erlang
 ======

-Simple Mastermind server and Riemann integral calculator.
+Simple Mastermind server, pi number calculator and Riemann integral calculator.

+TODO do something that is not numerical :P

 Statistics
 ==========